Ever find yourself in search of a simple way to stop racing thoughts, calm your mind, or look for a distraction from worry?

 I remember after my dad died suddenly a few years ago, it was a huge shock to me and I was overcome with that shock and the stress of all of it.
 I was in almost a “manic” kind of state….that is the only way I can describe it.
 I couldn’t bring myself “down” from the racing thoughts and jittery feelings.
 I remember taking a candle into the quiet room that is off of our bedroom, and sitting down in front of it on the middle of the floor, and just staring at it…watching it dance.

 After about ten minutes, it had quieted my mind enough to allow my grief to rise to the surface, and I began to sob so hard and feel the most gut wrenching emotional pain.
 I felt as though my insides were being torn open.
 But that is what needed to happen.
 I needed to purge those feelings.
 I needed to shut everything else off and just “feel” that pain.
 And then when I was done crying, I continued to stare at the flame and I felt overcome with peace.
 It reminded me of being in church on Christmas Eve when I was little.
-It was comforting and almost spiritual in a way and made me feel connected to him.
-It is making my eyes well up with tears again just thinking about it, so I am going to end here.
+It was comforting and almost spiritual in a way and made me feel connected to my dad .

-Here is a really helpful link I found that offers some great suggestions on how to enhance your candle meditation.
+Try this style of meditation yourself and see if it works for you.
+You can also use essential oil pens or have relaxing sounds playing in the background as you meditate to help deepen your sense of relaxation.
+Here is a really helpful link I found that offers some additional great suggestions on how to enhance your candle meditation.

 Would you like personalized support for your anxiety related issue?
 Click here to find out how.

 To help support maintenance of this blog, affiliate links may be included in this post.